Repeat after me: My feelings are valid and I’m allowed to work through them as I see fit.

 1. Try meditation

 I know meditation seems to be super trendy now, but it’s for good reason.
 Meditation is the practice of recognizing your thoughts and being in the moment.
 I’m by no means a meditation guru, but I’ve found that taking just a few moments to count my breathe does wonders for me mentally.
+I also really enjoy the app headspace for guided meditation.

 2. Keep a journal of your thoughts

-Therapy is a way to off load your thoughts and feelings.
+Therapy is a way to offload your thoughts and feelings.
 If you can’t go to therapy to dump your thoughts, try dumping them in a journal.
 There may not be a resolution in sight but writing your feelings in a journal could be the perfect way to lift the weight off your shoulders when you can’t afford therapy.
 Plus, it might be nice to look back later on to see how much progress you’ve made.
 Make it easy to turn it into a habit by choosing a really attractive notebook and using a special pen.

 3. Write thank you notes consistently

 You ever feel like you don’t thank the people in your life enough?
-For a while I felt that way.
+For a while, I felt that way.
 So I started the habit of mailing thank you notes and notes of encouragement to loved ones and strangers daily.
 What started as a nice gesture for others turned into a therapeutic ritual for myself.
 After I ran through the obvious people in my life, like my brother and parents, I started sending notes to those in my life that I had unfinished business with internally.
 And even though I was still dealing with some painful feelings with them, I still thanked them for whatever they’ve done for me or what they bring to my life.
 While it was meant to be a kind gesture for them, it ultimately turned into a way for me to make peace with some of the issues I had with them.
 I was able to forgive them for the things they never apologized for.
 I learned apologies aren’t for the other person; they’re for the recipient.

 Writing thank you notes to people in your life who have hurt you just might be the best way to accept the apology you never received.
 It’s something worth trying if you can’t afford therapy.